 A: If you do not see your school on the list of high schools after selecting the school state, you can request to have your school added to the list.
 Please complete the registration process using another school from the appropriate state list then email the athletes name, correct high school, including the school city & state, and the event the athlete registered to attend.
 To report a missing school and/or have your school updated, please click here now!

 Q: Can I go to an Elite 11 Regional to watch?

-A: It depends on the venue.
-At outdoor facilities, all parents and spectators will be allowed to watch the event from a designated viewing area only.
-Parents and spectators will not be allowed on the field, sideline or track.
-At indoor facilities space is very limited so viewing room will depend on the venue.
+A: It depends on the venue and also COVID-19 safety protocols at the respective host facilities.
 We must keep the fields and safe for all participants however we will do our best to provide as much viewing room as possible.

 Q: Will the testing results be posted publicly?

 A: Each player will receive their testing results at the conclusion of the event.
 Testing results will be shared with college programs through the UCReport, the nation's premier underclassman scouting database.